Former Halls site in Paddock Wood

 What did you do?

 We took numerous soil samples from the ground across the site, targeting specific areas such as locations of old tanks, as well as random samples to get coverage of the whole of Zone 1.
-The work was split into two phases, the first phase found that there were no concerns about most of things we were looking for in the soils (e.g. hydrocarbons) but did find that asbestos was present in a number of samples distributed across the site.
+The work was split into two phases, the first phase found that there were no concerns about most of the things we were looking for in the soils (e.g. hydrocarbons) but did find that asbestos was present in a number of samples distributed across the site.

 The second phase then concentrated specifically on asbestos taking more samples from Zone 1.
 We also used a specialist company to investigate if the asbestos in the soil was likely to be transferred to the air during normal gardening activities.